DFHack/dfhack/Lua API.rst

   Pops up a titan-style modal announcement window.

-* ``dfhack.gui.showAutoAnnouncement(type,pos,text,color[,is_bright])``
+* ``dfhack.gui.showAutoAnnouncement(type,pos,text,color[,is_bright,unit1,unit2])``

   Uses the type to look up options from announcements.txt, and calls the above operations accordingly.
-If enabled, pauses and zooms to position.
+The units are used to call ``addCombatReportAuto``.

 Job module